Knight (DC Comics): Issue #6

 Jarvis Poker has been taken hostage by the Joker, who despises Tribute acts.
 He decides to cause some real chaos and goes on a killing spree targeting British heroes dragging Jarvis along for the ride.
 Next he attaches mind controlling joker masks to innocent people to cause further mayhem.
 Meeting at Stonehenge, Knight rallies the British heroes (and villains) to action, reminding them not to hurt the mind-controlled slaves.
 Squire is able to get a secret message to Jarvis and under duress leads the Joker to the source of magic.

 Batman Incorporated and death

 After joining the Batman Incorporated global initiative, Knight had his neck broken in combat with a giant clone of Damian Wayne, a henchman of a global crime organization led by Talia al Ghul.

 He has a state funeral back in London, his coffin draped in the Union Flag is paraded through the streets while huge crowds of mourners line the procession path.
 The Prime Minister talks about the possibility of resurrecting him.

 Beryl Hutchinson

-Following the death of Cyril Sheldrake in Batman Inc. v2 #6 (2013), Beryl Hutchinson takes on the mantle of the Knight in #9.
+Following the death of Cyril Sheldrake, Beryl Hutchinson takes on the mantle of the Knight.